cucumber-ltd/opencollective-github-voting/lib/cqrs-lite/pubsub/README.md

 Because the API is asynchronous, it can be implemented to use networking.
 This library has two implementations (and more can be added easily):

 * `PubSub`
-* `EventSourcePubSub`
+* `EventSourceSub`

-A web application would typically use `EventSourcePubSub`, but during testing it can be assembled to use the in-memory `PubSub` for faster tests.
+A web application would typically use `EventSourceSub`, but during testing it can be assembled to use the in-memory `PubSub` for faster tests.